oracle/python-oracledb/doc/src/user_guide/aq.rst

     queue.enqone(connection.msgproperties(payload="Message", expiration=60))

-This means that if no dequeue operation occurs within 60 seconds that the message will be dropped from the queue.
+This means that if no dequeue operation occurs within 60 seconds then the message will be dropped from the queue.